weiruichen01/stripe_proj/src/approach_4_seasonality/README.md

 python run.py
 ```

-Runtime: ~7 minutes on a modern laptop (dominated by per-merchant FFT and ACF computation across 6,694 merchants).
+Runtime: ~7 minutes on a modern laptop (dominated by per-merchant ACF computation across 6,694 merchants).
 Outputs `results.csv` and all plots to `plots/`.